ZijianF/KindaHot/ProjectDocument.md

 ## User Interface

-**Describe your user interface and how it relates to gameplay.
-This can be done via the template.**
 Zijian Feng: Implemented the starting menu, menu after death, and meny after achieving the goal.
 Also implemented the cross hair showing up while aiming.

 ## Movement/Physics